 $107,000 or less

 If the current offer plus previous Small OPO raises amounts to $107,000 or less, the company must provide information from its tax returns (but not the tax returns themselves) certified by the principal executive officer.
 You must disclose your company's total income, taxable income and total tax, or the equivalent line items from your federal income tax documentation.
 If financial statements have been audited then they must be provided, too, certified by the principal executive officer.

-We have provided templates below make this process as streamlined as possible.
-Please note that these are only templates, and should be adjusted to fit the needs your company. *The templates provided should not be represented as GAAP compliant, should not be relied on for accuracy, or should not be considered complete to meet the requirements of SEC or other filing requirements.
-Anyone using such templates does so at their own risk and should take responsibility the document.
+We have provided templates below to make this process as streamlined as possible.
+Please note that these are only templates, and should be adjusted to fit the needs of your company. *The templates provided should not be represented as GAAP compliant, should not be relied on for accuracy, or should not be considered complete to meet the requirements of SEC or other filing requirements.
+Anyone using such templates does so at their own risk and should take responsibility for the document.
 Using these documents does not represent that we have reviewed the contained information in any way.